passthehashbrowns/passthehashbrowns.github.io/_posts/2020-09-17-Muting-Prefetch.md

 There are a few other methods of preventing Prefetch analysis, such as writing the Prefetch file to an alternate data stream, but this suffers from a similar problem as before.
 Defenders will be presented with empty prefetch files that still display the program name, and the empty file is a clear indicator of anti-forensics.

 ## And now the reversing
 I'm going to attempt to closely detail my steps here.
 If you've read the blog post from bats3c then this will look pretty familiar.
-If you don't care about the technical stuff you can find the tool HERE.

 The first step is to identify what Prefetch is running under.
 A quick Google search for "prefetch service" or something along those lines will yield that it's running under a service called Sysmain.
 If we fire up Process Hacker and search for Sysmain, we'll get an svchost process.
 Then looking at the Svchost modules, we see sysmain.dll.